staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * You don't want your sensitive data synced to the Postman cloud.
 * You want to be the only user with access to your sensitive data.
 * You want to specify the domains and subdomains you're allowed to send your sensitive data to.
-* You want your sensitive data encrypted, requiring a unique key to access it.
+* You want your sensitive data encrypted.

 Vault secrets are created at the *vault* scope, which is the broadest scope compared to the [variable scopes](/docs/sending-requests/variables/#variable-scopes) in Postman.
 This enables you to securely access and reuse vault secrets in your collections, requests, and environments throughout your workspaces.